VegaDeftwing/OpGuidesHugoSrc/content/Design/dacadc.md

 1. Open Inkscape

-2. Drop you image in
+2. Drop your image in

 3. Right click the image